blueglyph/lexigram/lexigram-core/README.md

 # Status

 This project is still under development and shouldn't be considered fully stable yet (hence the 0.x version).
+See the main project's [README](https://github.com/blueglyph/lexigram/blob/master/README.md).

-The code and the documentation were entirely written by a human.
+_The code and the documentation were entirely written by a human._

 # Releases